-3. Have a family member or representative of your choice and your own physician notified promptly of your admission to the hospital.
+2. Have a family member (or other representative of your choosing) and your own physician notified promptly of your admission to the hospital.

-4. Know the name of the physician/provider who has primary responsibility for coordinating your care and the names and professional relationships of other physicians and non-physicians who will see you.
+3. Knowledge of the name of the licensed health care practitioner acting within the scope of his or her professional licensure who has primary responsibility for coordinating the care, and the names and professional relationships of physicians and non-physicians who will see the patient.

-5. Receive information about your health status, course of treatment, prospects for recovery and outcomes of care (including unanticipated outcomes) in terms you can understand.
-You have the right to participate in the development and implementation of your plan of care.
-You have the right to participate in ethical questions that arise in the course of your care, including issues of conflict resolution, withholding resuscitative services and forgoing or withdrawing life-sustaining treatment.
+4. Receive information about your health status, diagnosis, prognosis, course of treatment, prospects for recovery and outcomes of care (including unanticipated outcomes) in terms that the patient can understand.
+You have the right to effective communication and to participate in the development and implementation of your plan of care.
+You have the right to participate in ethical questions that arise in the course of your care, including issues of conflict resolution, withholding resuscitative services, and forgoing or withdrawing life-sustaining treatment.

-6. Participate actively in decisions regarding your medical care, and receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse a course of treatment.
-Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternate courses of treatment or non-treatment and the risks involved in each, and the name of the person who will carry out the procedure or treatment.
+6. Receive as much information about any proposed treatment or procedure as the patient may need in order to give informed consent or to refuse this course of treatment.
+Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved in this treatment, the medically significant risks involved, alternate courses of treatment or non-treatment and the risks involved in each and to know the name of the person who will carry out the procedure or treatment.

 7. Request or refuse treatment, to the extent permitted by law.
 However, you do not have the right to demand inappropriate or medically unnecessary treatment or services.
-You have the right to leave the hospital even against the advice of physicians, to the extent permitted by law.
+You have the right to leave the hospital even against the advice of members of the medical staff, to the extent permitted by law.

-8. Be advised if the physician/provider proposes to engage in or perform research and clinical trials affecting your care or treatment.
-You have the right to refuse to participate in such research projects and your decisions will not affect your care.
+8. Be advised if hospital/licensed health care practitioner acting within the scope of her or her professional licensure proposed to engage in or perform human experimentation affecting care or treatment.
+The patient has the right to refuse to participate in such research projects.

 9. Reasonable responses to any reasonable requests made for service.